bnjbvr/typed-objects-explainer/classsyntax.md

 A downside to this scheme is that it requires a no-newline restriction within `struct class` and `value class`.

+### Typed Object Array methods

+Since each typed object definition has an accompanying definition of an array type of instances of the typed object definition, it should be possible to add methods to that array type declaratively.

+This should be done in a similar fashion to how static methods are added to normal classes (or indeed struct or value type classes).
+Since that hasn't been fully defined yet, this section will be fleshed out later.

 ## Inheritance

 Just as normal classes, value and struct class declarations can use `extend`.